Coats Mission: King George VI’s Plan to Save the Royal Family If Germany Invaded Britain

 Photo Credit: Lisa Sheridan / Studio Lisa / Hulton Archive / Getty Images

-During the Second World War, there was a possibility the German Army would invade the United Kingdom.
-Quick work had been made of a number of Eastern European countries, and France, Britain’s neigbor across the English Channel, had also fallen.
-King George VI needed to prepare himself.
-He did just that, concocting what became known as the Coats Mission.
+During the World War II, there was a possibility that the German military would invade the United Kingdom.
+Quick work had already been made of several Eastern European countries, and France, Britain’s neighbor across the English Channel, had also fallen.
+King George VI needed to prepare himself – and he did just that, concocting what became known as the Coats Mission.

 Planning the Coats Mission